AdobeDocs/commerce-business-intelligence.en/help/mbi/getting-started/cloud-activation.md

 To activate MBI for Cloud Starter projects, first create a MBI account, then create a SSH key, then finally connect to your Magento database.
 Click [here](../getting-started/onpremise-activation.md) for activating on-premise subscriptions.

-{:.bs-callout-info}
+>[!NOTE]
+>
-For help activating MBI for Cloud Pro projects, contact your Magento Customer Success Manager or Customer Technical Advisor.
+>For help activating MBI for Cloud Pro projects, contact your Customer Success Manager or Customer Technical Advisor.

 1. Create your MBI Account.